uzh-dqbm-cmi/SeqAlign/readme.rst

 SeqAlign: Sequence Alignment
 ============================

 Sequence alignment done right -- Modules implementing sequence alignment algorithms correctly.. 🤓.
-See `this paper by Flouri et al. <http://www.biorxiv.org/content/biorxiv/early/2015/11/12/031500.full.pdf>`__ for further discussion about the correctness of sequence alignment algorithms.
+See `the paper by Flouri et al. <http://www.biorxiv.org/content/biorxiv/early/2015/11/12/031500.full.pdf>`__ for further discussion about the correctness of sequence alignment algorithms.

 Moreover, the implemented alignment algorithms not only operate on sequences composed of character elements generated from a given alphabet, but also on generic sequence elements (i.e. nodes) where each element/node has some feature vector representation.
-In fact, elements could have arbitrary representation, but what is important is to define/implement a similarity measure function that is able to compute elements similarity in the sequences being aligned.
+We only need to define/implement a similarity measure/function that computes the similarity between the elements/nodes in the sequences being aligned.

 -------------------------------------------